Mahimnak/KryptX/README.md

 <h1 align="center">KryptX - A Web3.0 Blockchain Application</h1>
 <h1>Overview</h1>
 KryptX is an innovative decentralized application (dApp) designed to empower users with a secure and transparent platform for financial transactions and community interaction.
-Crafted using a blend of JSX, Solidity, HTML, and CSS, KryptX embodies the principles of Web3.0, offering a seamless and intuitive user experience.
+Crafted using a blend of JSX, Solidity, HTML, and CSS, KryptX embodies the principles of Web 3.0, offering a seamless and intuitive user experience.

 <h1>Key Features</h1>
 <h2>Decentralized Transactions 🌐</h2>